Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

 w_1,i = (0.13 / (Δz_i + 0.13))^(1 / 0.29)
 ```

-This is the main place where the code introduces an explicit implementation choice to prevent pure tones from being penalized by the FFT main-lobe width.
+This correction compensates for analysis-window broadening and avoids attributing the FFT main-lobe width to the physical tonal bandwidth.

 ### 11. Frequency weighting